gotson/komga-website/website/docs/community/podman.md

 ```
 ### Podman Quadlet (with Komf)

+> These quadlet files were tested with podman 4.5.3

 If you wanted to run komf alongside komga I would recommend running them both of them in a pod.
 Create the following Quadlet files in `~/.config/containers/systemd`.
 Optionally create a subfolder for komga in `~/.config/containers/systemd` to keep the Quadlet files.

 #### komga.pod